K-ran/Paster_Desktop/README.md

 # Paster_Desktop
-This is the java desktop for Paster app
+This is the java desktop app for Paster app